dice-group/IGUANA/docs/usage/workflow.md

 # Workflow

-Iguana will first parse configuration and afterwards will execute each task for each connection for each dataset.
+Iguana will first parse the configuration file.
+Afterwards it will execute each task for each connection for each dataset.

 Imagine it like the following: